littleant/cakephp-1.3.21/README.md

 The sql-mode `ONLY_FULL_GROUP_BY` must be disabled.
 CakePHP creates queries that are incompatible with this mode.

 ### New possible configuration options
-One new configuration is possible (requires PHP 7.3+ to work):
+Two new options are possible:
 - "Session.cookie\_samesite" sets the SameSite-cookie-parameter.
-Defaults to "Lax".
+Defaults to "Lax". **Requires PHP 7.3+ to work.**
+- "Session.httpOnly" sets the HttpOnly cookie parameter.

 #### CookieComponent
 The CookieComponent now supports the SameSite-attribute.